ember-learn/ember-blog/source/2020-01-27-the-ember-times-issue-132.md

 ## [Get together at EmberConf meetups 🍦🎲🗻](https://emberconf.com/#/schedule/meetups)

-Besides learning a lot of the talks at EmberConf it is also an amazing place to meet people and get to know them.
-One of the easiest places to do that is at the meet-ups that can be organised by **you**.
+Besides learning a lot from the talks at [EmberConf](https://emberconf.com/), it is also an amazing place to meet people and get to know them.
+One of the easiest places to do that is at the meetups that can be organised by **you**.

 Last year there were a lot of [different meet-ups](https://2019.emberconf.com/meetups.html), from delicious food and drink gatherings to a nerve-racking chess tournament and bouldering.